 Ontario’s Highway Speed Limit History

 Certainly the history of Ontario highway speed limits doesn’t provide much hope for change.
 In the early 1920’s, the road speed limit was 40 km/h.
 But by decade’s end it had increased to a whopping 56.
 By 1937, it went to up 80 km/h.
 And then in 1959, the speed for a new generation of highways and automobiles was capped at 100.

-It’s been stalled there ever since, in theory if not in practise.
+It’s been stalled there until recently, in theory if not in practise.
 (Except for a brief upward blip to 115 km/h in the sixties that was clawed back for fuel saving during an energy crisis and never re-instituted.)
-Of course, speed limits are lower on other public roads and city streets.
+Now Ontario is raising the maximum speed to 110 km/h on some select sections of 400 series highways.
+So maybe change is in the wind.
+Of course, speed limits remain lower on other public roads and city streets.